-Investment Bank revenues are expected to be essentially flat in 2023 compared to the prior year.
-2022 was another strong year for the Investment Bank driven by FIC Sales & Trading seeing its strongest revenue performance in a decade.
-This managed to offset the significant decline in Origination and Advisory revenues, which saw the industry fee pool drop by 36 % year-on-year combined with loan markdowns across the market.
-While the division expects a, as the expected partial recovery in Origination and Advisory in the second half of 2023, this is likely to be largely offset by a normalization in FIC Sales & Trading.
+Investment Bank revenues are expected to be slightly lower in 2023 compared to the prior year.
+The recovery in Origination & Advisory has been slower than expected in the first nine months of the year and is likely to only partially offset a normalization in Fixed Income, Currency ("FIC") Sales & Trading.

-FIC Sales & Trading revenues are expected to be lower compared tothan 2022.
-Rates planswill look to target build on a strong first quarter and build out certain areas in the targeted business areas where it sees opportunities, but expects a normalization in the market, meaning the business is unlikely to repeat the revenue performance seen in 2022.
-The Foreign Exchange business is expected to continue the momentum from in the remainder of the prior year, which saw a return to the #1 ranking in the Euromoney FX survey.
-The Global Emerging Markets business will continue to develop its onshore footprint and client workflow solutions further, though no repeat of the Russian Ruble (RUB) assetheightened volatility in the Central & Eastern Europe, Middle East & Africa region and associated revenue seen in 2022 is expected.
-The Foreign Exchange business was negatively impacted by the extreme interest rate volatility in the first guarter of 2023, and this will impact the full year performance.
-Within Credit Trading intends to invest in targeted areas of the flow credit business where growth opportunities are present, and expects to see a certain improvement in the overall industry environment that was challenging throughout the prior year will look to build on investments into product and coverage teams which have contributed to improved performance in the first quarter.
-This will support the broader Credit Trading franchise performance.
-The Financing business will continue to take a disciplined and selective approach to the deployment of resources and look to benefit going forward from the increase in interest rates seen in 2022 over the last nine months.
+FIC Sales & Trading revenues are expected to be lower than in 2022.
+The performance in Rates has been robust in the first nine months in 2023 and the business will seek to develop targeted areas where it sees opportunities, but Rates expects the partial market normalization that was witnessed through the last two quarters to continue through the remainder of the year.
+Global Emerging Markets will continue to develop the business' onshore footprint and client workflow solutions further, although volatility levels in the Central & Eastern Europe, Middle East & Africa region and associated revenues seen in 2022 are unlikely to be repeated.
+The Foreign Exchange business was negatively impacted by the extreme interest rate volatility in the first quarter of 2023, while the second and third quarter saw reduced currency volatility resulting in lower activity.

+Both of these factors will impact the full year performance.
+Within Credit Trading the flow credit business is building on investments into product and coverage teams which have contributed to improved performance in the first nine months of the year and will look to maintain the momentum from strong performance in the distressed business.
+The Financing business will continue to take a disciplined and selective approach to the deployment of resources and look to benefit from the increase in interest rates seen over the last twelve months.

-Origination and Advisory revenues are expected to be significantly higher in 2023 compared to 2022 primarily due to an expected recovery in the Debt Origination business.
-The Leveraged Debt and industry saw an increase in High Yield markets were largely inactive activity in the second half irst quarter of 2022 2023, and the division expects to see a partial recovery this year, as the macro-economic environment starts to normalize which is expected to feed into the rest of the year and potentially open up the Leveraged Debt market, notwithstanding the events in March.
-Additionally, the division business does not expect a recurrence of the loan markdowns that occurred across the industry in 2022.
-The Investment Grade Debt business should will look to maintain its robust performance from quarter-on-quarter improvement seen in the prior year first quarter and further develop its ESG capabilities for clients.
-Equity Origination will continue to provide a competitive offering across products and expects to see the market start to open up again throughout the year.
-Advisory plans to build on the momentum of investment and market share gains in the prior year, though the division expects the fee pool to be impacted by however, the reduced levels of announced volumes seen over the last three quarters materially lowered the industry fee pool in the second half of 2022 first quarter of 2023, and this will impact revenues for the remainder of the year.
+The expected recovery in the Origination & Advisory industry has been slower than anticipated, with the overall full year fee pool forecasted to be materially lower year-on-year.
+Despite this, Origination & Advisory revenues are expected to be significantly higher in 2023 compared to 2022, driven by Debt Origination.
+The business will benefit from the non-repeat of significant leveraged lending markdowns that occurred across the sector in 2022 and a partial recovery in Leverage Debt Capital Markets.
+The Investment Grade Debt business aims to build on the solid performance in the first nine months of the year and further develop ESG capabilities for clients.
+Equity Origination will continue to provide a competitive offering across products and expects to further benefit from an improved market environment which started in the second quarter of 2023.
+Advisory plans to build on the momentum of investment that has been made throughout the year, however, the reduced levels of announced volumes seen over the last year have materially lowered the industry fee pool in the first nine months of 2023.
+This has impacted revenues year to date and will continue to do so for the remainder of the year.